THE

 32

-In the Wealth of Nations, Adam Smith argued for releasing the productive power of natural self-interest for achieving economic growth.
+In the The Wealth of Nations, Adam Smith argued for releasing the productive power of natural self-interest for achieving economic growth.
 But hidden behind the evolved instinct for self-preservation of the unselfish mind was the unevolved reptilian brain, whose lack of ethical conscience no "invisible hand" would restrain.
 Beside the virtuous man who calls for freedom stands the rapacious man who sees freedom as an opportunity, and who aims to exploit it.
 Rapacity's advantage is found in virtue's tolerance, or naive underestimation:

 "...the social idealism which informs our democratic civilization had a touching faith in the possibility of achieving a simple harmony between self-interest and the general welfare...they proved to be mistaken .
 They did not make the mistake, however, of giving simple moral sanction to self-interest.
 They depended rather upon controls and restraints which proved to be inadequate."
 (Reinhold Niebuhr; ibid. ch 1) (Emphasis added--a reference to the inadequate regulation of neoliberalism.)